Plant Finder

 Edible Qualities

-Gai Lan is an annual vegetable plant that is commonly grown for its edible qualities.
+Gai Lan is an annual vegetable plant that is typically grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are usually harvested from mid summer to late fall.
 The edible parts have a bitter taste and a crisp texture.

 The plant is most often used in the following ways: